How our research helps build resilient and responsive communities

 Our research areas

-Socio-economic analysis of disasters
+Socio-economic impact of disasters

-Economic and business strategies for effective disaster response
+Strategies for effective disaster response

 Natural disasters are a major disruptive force in Australia, and we're working to improve our ability to mitigate the social and economic damage they cause.
 Is your organisation seeking to develop its resilience?
-Find out how we can work together.

 Our researchers